Pablodd1/ThriveOrtho-MSK/README.md

 ## 📜 License

-This project is proprietary software developed for SOBEAIREHAB.
+This project is proprietary software developed for ThriveOrtho.

 ---